mrpostiga/imame4all/MAME4all/trunk/res/Applications/iMAME4all.app/readme.txt

 iMAME4all LICENSE
 ------------------

-The iMAME4all project is released under the GPL license.
+The iMAME4all project is released under a dual-license (GPL / MAME license) of your choice.
 In addition you have some extra rights granted by a special license exception which allow you to link the iMAME4all GPL source with the not GPL MAME source.

 The exception also gives you the rights to eliminate it if you don't like it or if you want to include the iMAME4all source in another GPL program.
 So, iMAME4all is 100% GPL.